 Buildings are subject to different kinds of defects.
-One of these is deterioration and decay.
-Buildings and structures deteriorate as result of various factors, including the strength and durability of the building materials used for construction.
+One of these is deterioration.
+Buildings and structures deteriorate as a result of various factors, including the strength and durability of the building materials used for construction.
 Though almost all building materials start to decay with time, some give buildings more strength and durability than others.
 Strength reveals the ability of a building to bear present and future loads while durability means the duration the building will spend before requiring service.

 Other factors responsible for deterioration of buildings may include concrete corrosion, moisture, the activities of thermal agents, chemical agents, and cracking.

 Corrosion is said to be responsible for up to 90% of damage to reinforced concrete structures.
 It is a chemical process that occurs when the iron rod used to reinforce concrete structures start rusting.
 It is identified as destruction of metal by chemical, and electrochemical reactions in its environment.
 Electrons migrate from the anodic zone to the cathodic zone, releasing ferrous ions at the anode and hydroxide ions at the cathode.
 This leads to a potential difference between the anodic and cathodic areas at the surface of the steel reinforcement.

 This results in the creation of rust.
 Rust causes the surrounding concrete to crack and become damaged.
 These cracks then make their way to the surface of the concrete which causes even more CO2 and chloride to penetrate the concrete and speed up the process of corrosion.

 Moisture also causes deterioration in buildings.
 It is the penetration of the external fabric of cladding, or through ground floor constructions giving to dampness which may create a suitable condition for fungi growth and attack.
 Excessive moisture in the internal atmosphere may lead to excessive condensation and corrosion, and irrigation.